dipien/releases-hub-gradle-plugin/README.md

 # Releases Hub Gradle Plugin
-Gradle Plugin to automatically upgrade your java gradle project dependencies and send a GitHub pull request with the changes
+Gradle Plugin to automatically upgrade your java gradle project dependencies and send a GitHub pull request with the changes.

 ## How it works